top of page

 c.
 Be clear on what the Board has to achieve, both in the short and long term;

-i.
+d.
 Provide guidance and counsel to other Directors about what is expected of them;

-Directors in relation to issues arising at Board meetings and that the implementation of
+e.
+Ensure there is sufficient information (including financial and risk information) for the Directors in relation to the issues arising at the Board meetings and that the implementation of the Board decisions is reviewed;

-iii.
-Ensure that the Board adheres to the four core values as stated in section 1.5 above and
+f.
+Ensure that the Board adheres to the four core values as stated in section 1.5 above and make rules of order during the meeting when necessary; and

 Section 6 The Role of Individual Directors

-6.1 ICGS Directors share ultimate responsibility for the Society’s overall success.
-Therefore, Directors have an individual responsibility to ensure that the Board is undertaking its responsibilities by providing:
+Directors have an individual responsibility to ensure that the Board is undertaking its responsibilities by providing:

 a. leadership to the ICGS;